lucasjellema/fontys-2022-microservices-kafka-dapr/lab3-kafka-environment/readme.md

 on the commandline to verify whether *npm* is installed successully.
 This should return the version label for the installed version of *npm*.

 ## Setting up Dapr.io
+We will use Dapr.io in this lab.
+If you did not already install Dapr for the labs last week, then here is another chance.
+If you did already install, you can skip this section.

 Dapr.io runs very well on Kubernetes.
 However, for simplicity sake we will go for the more straightforward approach.
 You will need an environment - MacOS, Windows, Linux - that has Docker running.